-- If there is greed or anger obviously the mind is far for the "equilibrium state". - An equilibrium state is free from anxiety.
+- If there is greed or anger obviously the mind is far for the "equilibrium state".

+- An equilibrium state is free from anxiety.
 There is nothing much to do to "maintain it." - Think about the following analogy.
 If one is in warm room, that ambient temperature is away from the equilibrium, the temperature of the body.
-Then one would become uncomfortable.
 One can bring it to equilibrium by turning on a fan or an air-conditioner.
-If the room is cold, again it is away from equilibrium and one would become uncomfortable.
-In this case, one needs to turn on heat to get it to equilibrium. - However, if the room temperature is close to the body temperature, one feel comfortable.
+If the room is cold, again it is away from equilibrium and one had turn on heat to get it to equilibrium. - However, if the room temperature is close to the body temperature, one feel comfortable.
 One is relaxed.
 The body is in equilibrium.
-That is the mindset needed for insight meditation.